-The subject structures are some of the last remaining examples of their kind and are distinctive examples of an architectural or design style which contributes to the character of the district.
+The subject structure is not a distinctive example of an architectural style which contributes to the character of the district.

 d.
 The building, structure, improvement, or site is a contributing building, structure, improvement, site or landscape feature rather than a noncontributing building, structure, improvement, site or landscape feature in a historic district as defined in section 114-1, or is an architecturally significant feature of a public area of the interior of a historic or contributing building.